icopy-site/awesome/docs/awesome/awesome-react.md

 - [Victory - A collection of composable React components for building interactive data visualizations](https://github.com/FormidableLabs/victory)
 - [Recharts - A charting library built on D3 with an awesome declarative API](https://github.com/recharts/recharts)
 - [React-ApexCharts - React component for ApexCharts (An Interactive SVG Chart Library)](https://github.com/apexcharts/react-apexcharts)
-- [reaviz](https://github.com/jask-oss/reaviz) - React Data Visualization Library based on D3.js
+- [reaviz](https://github.com/reaviz/reaviz) - React Data Visualization Library based on D3.js
 - [react-vis - A React visualization library designed with the following principles in mind: React-friendly, high-level and customizable, expressive, and industry-strong.](https://github.com/uber/react-vis)
 - [nivo - It provides a rich set of data visualization components, built on top of the D3 and React libraries.](https://github.com/plouc/nivo)
 - [vx - A collection of reusable low-level visualization components.
 It combines the power of D3 to generate your visualization with the benefits of React for updating the DOM.](https://github.com/hshoff/vx)
 - [echarts-for-react - A very simple ECharts wrapper for React.](https://github.com/hustcc/echarts-for-react)
 - [Chartify - React plugin for building charts using CSS.](https://github.com/kis/chartify)
 - [Semiotic - A data visualization framework combining React and D3.](https://github.com/nteract/semiotic)
+- [react-muze - React wrapper for [muze](https://muzejs.org/) (free data visualization library for creating exploratory data visualizations in browser, using WebAssembly)](https://github.com/chartshq/react-muze)
+- [reaflow](https://github.com/reaviz/reaflow/) Diagram editor for React

 ---